 Whilst you don't need to worry about their Will at this point, the deceased may have some wishes that need to be known immediately.
-This may include requests for organ or body donation, a preference for a certain funeral director, or religious considerations.
+This may include a preference for a certain funeral director, or religious considerations.

 4 - Find a funeral director